-A business permit, also known as ‘mayor’s permit’, allows individuals or companies to conduct business within the jurisdiction of a municipality.
-Business permits are secured from the city hall where your business is located.
+A business permit, also known as a ‘mayor’s permit’, allows individuals or companies to conduct business within the jurisdiction of a city or municipality.
+Business permits are secured from the city or municipal hall where your business is located.

 Go back to the main article: How to Register a Business in the Philippines: The Ultimate Guide